Executive Dashboard Development

 KPI framework and metric definition

-Data layer design and connection
+Semantic layer and data connection

 Executive KPI dashboard